asurati/wip.src/content/post/2021-10-08-qpu-demo-hvs-txp-out.md

 The HVS FIFO2 has a choice in how its output is consumed - it can be consumed either by PV1, or by the TXP block.
-The RPi firmware, by default, seems to disable the FIFO2 (`DSP3_MUX`), so that it is not connected to PV1.
+The RPi firmware, by default, seems to disable the FIFO2 output (`DSP3_MUX`), so that it is not connected to PV1.
 This is very fortunate, as the firmware has already done a part of the necessary setup.

-The demo is based off of QPU Demo:
+The demo is based on
 [QPU Demo: Triangle with MSAA 4x](/wip/post/2021/10/05/qpu-demo-triangle-with-msaa-4x/).
 That demo presents a rendering of a triangle stored inside a 640x480 frame buffer.
 The default RPi setup (RPi firmware + U-Boot) has the HDMI pipeline running at 1920x1080 resolution.
 When the triangle is displayed on the screen,